CristovalNS/FSM_Virtual_Final_Project/README.md

     Version 1.1:
     - Updated on 9 January 2023
-    - Allows the code to continue running indefinietly until the user quits.
+    - Allows the code to continue running indefinitely until the user quits.
     - Simulation will now retain the state of the 'Floor_lvl' of the elevator.
 No need to redeclare the 'Floor_lvl' state.